-These policies often cover other major injuries, such as the loss of a limb or vision loss, at a portion of the face value.
+These policies also typically cover other major injuries, such as the loss of a limb or vision, at a portion of the face value.

 According to research conducted by the Centers for Disease Control and Prevention, accidents are one of the top five leading causes of death in the United States, taking over 135,000 lives each year.

-These add-on provisions increase the scope of a standard, underwritten life insurance policy so the insured can customize it to fit his or her needs and changing lifestyle.
+An insurance rider is an add-on provision that increases the scope of a standard, underwritten life insurance policy so the insured can customize it to fit his or her needs and changing lifestyle.

-To be clear, this rider isn’t usually part of a standard, fully underwritten life insurance policy available through insurance providers.
+To be clear, the accidental death rider isn’t usually part of a standard, fully underwritten life insurance policy available through insurance providers.

-Situations that would qualify as “accidental” causes of death to an insurance company could include slipping and falling, being a victim of a crime, or dying from a natural disaster.
+Other situations that would qualify as “accidental” causes of death to an insurance company could include slipping and falling, being a victim of a crime, or dying in a natural disaster.